Greece’s waters are home to a wide range of marine animals, ranging from whales to sea turtles.

 There are two well-known locations for Sperm Whale sightings: the violent Hellenic trench and the Aegean Sea.

 The former is your best chance of finding them, the trench’s deep waters are their favorite hunting spot.
-However, the swells in this area get pretty big and it is not recommended in anything other than large, fully equipped vessels.
+However, the swells in this area can be quite big, and it is not recommended for anything but large, fully equipped vessels.

-Instead then, head out into the Aegean Sea on the eastern side of Greece.
-Your best chance of finding one is off the coast of the central islands, such as Mykonos, where the animal is spotted between the months of May and September.
+Instead, head out into the Aegean Sea on the eastern side of Greece.
+Your best chance of finding a sperm whale is off the coast of the central islands, such as Mykonos, where the animal is spotted between the months of May and September.

 The sheltered nature of the gulf means the waters are often smooth and still, allowing for easier sightings.

-Of course, it is entirely possible to catch sight of dolphins riding the waves of cruise ships or frolicking in the water wherever you are in Greece, but if you really want to see them first hand, this gulf is your best bet.
+Of course, it is entirely possible to catch sight of dolphins riding the waves of cruise ships or frolicking in the water wherever you might be in Greece, but if you really want to see them up close, this gulf is your best bet.

-Perhaps the easiest marine animals to find of all on this list, the Loggerhead Turtles of Zakynthos are a magnificent sight to behold.
+Perhaps the easiest of all marine animals to find on this list is the Loggerhead Turtle of Zakynthos, which is a magnificent sight to behold.

-While they are popular animals in aquariums across the world, to see one in the wild is really rather special.
+While they are popular animals in aquariums across the world, seeing one in the wild is really rather special.

-The second biggest of the shark family, but don’t let their name fool you.
+This is the second biggest shark of the shark family, but don’t let their name fool you.
 These harmless creatures swim about, mouth gaping, trying to swallow up any plankton and krill they can find.

-Easy to spot, thanks to their dorsal fins and affinity for surface dwelling prey, you will spot them off the coast of Rhodes.
+They are easy to spot thanks to their dorsal fins and affinity for surface dwelling prey, and they are commonly spotted off the coast of Rhodes.

-Unlike other sharks, who you might not be so tempted to get in the water with, this gentle tempered and slow moving fish makes for an incredible diving experience.
+Unlike other sharks, with whom you might not be so tempted to get in the water, this gentle, tempered, and slow moving fish makes for an incredible diving experience.